GunduzalpEraslan/MakeOutListClass-withGenerics/README.md

 - The class must have two types of constructor methods

-- MyList() : If the empty constructor is used, the initial size of the array should be 10.
+- List() : If the empty constructor is used, the initial size of the array should be 10.

-- MyList(int capacity) : The initial value of the array should be taken from the capacity parameter.
+- List(int capacity) : The initial value of the array should be taken from the capacity parameter.

 - size() : Returns the number of elements in the array.